-All academic staff in Sport, Health and Exercise Sciences are potential supervisors and are listed on link below:
+All academic staff in Sport, Health and Exercise Sciences are potential supervisors and are listed here.

 Each student will be allocated a supervisory team consisting of the principal supervisor, second supervisor and a Research Development Advisor.
 The supervisory team will set teaching and learning targets and advise the student how to achieve them.
 The progress of each student will be assessed by the supervisory team at regular meetings and by a formal Progress Review Panel at 9 months for full-time students (18 months for part-time students) and then annually.
 All academic supervisors receive university supported training in the supervision of PhD students.

 Find out more about working with the Supervisory Team here.

 Sport, Health and Exercise Sciences offer training in cutting edge research techniques and methodologies in sport, health and exercise sciences.
 The natural science researchers use state-of-the art cardiovascular, respiratory, biomechanics and motor behaviour laboratories and associated equipment to gain new knowledge and understanding of the body systems regulation and adaptation to exercise and training and the factors limiting human skill and physical performance.
 The social science researchers offer expertise in a wide range of established and more innovative quantitative, qualitative, mixed methods and evaluation methodologies.
 Our strong networks provide students with invaluable access to the sport and health sector, e.g. our current PhD projects working with Public Health England, Macmillan Cancer Support, UK Sport and UNICEF.
 The Division of Sport Health and Exercise Sciences offers well-equipped research laboratories and study facilities that can accommodate 30-40 PhD students at any given time.

 Find out more: Study environment for research students